OluWhyte/Harthio/docs/marketing/HARTHIO_ACQUISITION_CONTENT_LIBRARY_V0.4.md

 I wanted to share something with you personally before I blast it everywhere.

-I finally launched Harthio - a platform for meaningful conversations with people who truly understand what you're going through.
+I finally launched Harthio - your complete support platform for life's challenges.

-After [personal story - divorce/startup stress/etc.], I realized how hard it is to find someone who actually gets it.
-Not therapy, not random strangers - just someone who's been there.
+After [personal story - divorce/startup stress/etc.], I realized how hard it is to find real support.
+Not therapy, not random strangers - just tools and people that actually help.

 So I built the solution.

-How it works:
+What Harthio offers:

+🤝 **Peer Sessions** - Talk to people who've been through it
 - Post what you want to talk about
 - Someone who's experienced it requests to join
 - Schedule a video call
 - Have a real conversation

+🤖 **24/7 AI Companion** - Support anytime you need it
+- Evidence-based CBT tools
+- Crisis detection & resources
+- Always available, never judges

+📊 **Recovery Tracker** - Visualize your journey
+- Track sobriety milestones
+- Celebrate achievements
+- See your progress over time

+📈 **Custom Trackers** - Monitor what matters to you
+- Track mood, habits, triggers
+- Up to 20 custom trackers
+- Data visualization & insights

+✅ **Daily Check-ins** - Stay on top of your wellness
+- Quick daily wellness checks
+- Track patterns over time
+- Identify what helps

 It's free, and we just launched: harthio.com